brys0/couchdb-v/README.md

 Documentation will be created when I feel the project has all the needed features to be ready in production, thanks!

+### Debugging

+Use the flag `-dbugcouch` to enable debug/verbose logs for the library

 ### Roadmap

 ### Tasks